 – Choose lean, healthy protein resources like fish, chicken, and also beans.

 – Limit your consumption of foods high in sugarcoated, like soda as well as candy.

-Beyond determined fresh fruit juice sections, this diet plan suggests you stick to low-calorie beverages like water, tea, and coffee.
+Beyond determining fresh fruit juice sections, this diet plan suggests you stick to low-calorie beverages like water, tea, and coffee.

 Straightening your existing diet with the DASH diet plan is possible.
-Simply eat more vegetables and fruits, select low-fat products, in addition, to lean healthy proteins as well as limit your consumption of processed, high-fat and also sugary foods.
+Eat more vegetables and fruits, select low-fat products, in addition to lean, healthy proteins as well as limit your consumption of processed, high-fat, and also sugary foods.